South Africa: Jacob Zuma seeks appeal over prison return | DW | 21.12.2021

 Former president Jacob Zuma's charitable foundation has described the decision to return him to jail as a "death sentence"

-Zuma's legal team are appealing last week's ruling along with the country's department of correctional services.
+Zuma's legal team is appealing last week's ruling along with the country's department of correctional services.

 "Judge Matojane has indicated his intention to hear the application for leave to appeal on Tuesday 21 December," Zuma's charitable foundation said on Twitter.